PhiSch19/bweng/README.md

 # Setup

 1. open terminal and change directory into docker folder
 2. run the command ```docker compose up -d```
+3. run the maven command package
-3. start the project via the run button
+4. start the project via the run button

 ## Milestone 1 conzept